 Getting Started

 First, ensure the UpdraftPlus plugin is installed on your site.
-You can use the free or Premium versions of the plugin.
+You can use the free or Premium version of the plugin.

 Before you start, make sure you turn off any proxies that are between you and your site, such as Cloudflare, GoDaddy’s “Preview DNS” proxy or Opera Turbo/Road mode as these can potentially interfere with the clone process.
 Caching and minifying plugins are also a possible cause of migration problems.
 If possible, disable these before you create your backup – or alternatively, turn them off if the migration stumbles.